Breast and Cervical Cancer

 - Meet the financial criteria established by the BCCDT Program:

-- Income must not exceed 250% of the federal poverty level (approximately $32,200 for a family of one).
+- Income must not exceed 250% of the federal poverty level.
+Click here to view the Financial Eligibility Scale for 2023.

 The following services are covered under the BCCDT Program: